aidanboyne/BCM/_posts/2023-08-21-TTM_M4_AIClinicalSkills.md

 Medicaid and CHIP (Children's Healthcare Insurance Program) are state-federal partnerships that are dually funded.
 Eligibility is determined on a state level but generally provides coverage for the (very) poor.

 Texas did not choose to expand medicaid with the ACA (to all individuals within 138% of federal poverty line).
-Thus, in Texas you do not qualify on income alone - you must also be pregnant, blind, disabled, have a dependent, or > 65yo.
+Thus, in Texas you do not qualify on income alone - you must also be pregnant, blind, disabled, have a dependent,K or > 65yo.

 The monthly income levels in texas are startlingly low: